jupyterlab/extension-examples/README.md

 # go to the hello world example
 cd hello-world

+# Required to deal with Yarn 3 workspace rules
+touch yarn.lock

 # install the extension in editable mode
 python -m pip install -e .